pandaypr/LLM_Text_To_Nodes/README.md

     ```

 3. Install the required Python packages:
-    install the latest version of Pytorch depending on your CUDA installation:
+    Install the latest version of Pytorch depending on your CUDA installation:
     eg: pip3 install torch torchvision torchaudio --index-url https://download.pytorch.org/whl/cu118
     Once you install torch, then run the below command to install other dependencies.
     ```bash